Bloc/swiftris-checkpoints/08-let-them-fall.md

 `Swiftris` looks simple for now, but don't worry, things will get messy soon.
 For now, `Swiftris` maintains a handful of important constants and a couple methods which `GameViewController` will find useful.
 At **#1** we've defined the total number of rows and columns on the game board, the location of where each piece starts and the location of where the preview piece belongs.

-At **#2**, we have a method which assigns `nextShape`, whic our preview shape,  as `fallingShape`.
-This is the moving Tetromino and creates another one before moving `fallingShape` to the starting row and column.
+At **#2**, we have a method which assigns `nextShape`, our preview shape,  as `fallingShape`. `fallingShape`  is the moving Tetromino. `newShape()` then creates a new preview shape before moving `fallingShape` to the starting row and column.
 This method returns a tuple of optional `Shape` objects - we'll see why in a later checkpoint.

 It's time to work with visuals again, let's dig into precisely how we're going to display these pieces on screen by adding a few methods to `GameScene.swift`